What To Know About Corneal Topography – Part 2

 Now that we’ve talked about how keratoconus is diagnosed and what corneal topography is, it’s time to focus on what to expect during the testing process.
 Any type of eye test or procedure can be a potentially stressful experience, so it’s important to learn the facts before going into the doctor’s office.

-In Part 2 of her topography blog series (go back to Part 1), Grace Lytle, Optometrist and VP Medical Affairs at Avedro, is back to discuss the corneal topography testing experience and how your results will ultimately be used to determine a keratoconus diagnosis.
+In Part 2 of our topography blog series (go back to Part 1), we’re discussing the corneal topography testing experience and how your results will ultimately be used to determine a keratoconus diagnosis.

 Getting corneal topography is a lot like having a picture taken of your eye.
 Typically, you will sit in a chair and place your chin on a chin rest.
 You will be asked to look at a light or other target in the bowl of the topography camera.
 Then, you will be asked to keep your eye open for a few seconds while an image is obtained.